turingschool/lesson_plans/ruby_04-apis_and_scalability/unit_testing_javascript_an_overview.md

 * Assertions and Chai
 * Trying Things Out
 * A Note on Unit Testing in Rails
-* Connection to Game Time
+* The Connection to Game Time

 ## General Overview of Testing Frameworks and Related Terms